MiSTer-devel/ZX-Spectrum_MISTer/README.md

 - Memory snapshot save/load in +D and Multiface.
 - Kempston Mouse.
 - Joysticks: Kempston, Sinclair I/II, Cursor
-- Classic YM2149(AY8910)
+- General Sound with 512KB-4MB of RAM
 - Turbosound-FM (dual YM2203 incl. dual YM2149)
 - SAA1099

 ### Installation:
-Copy the *.rbf file at the root of the SD card.
+Copy the *.rbf and spectrum.rom files to the root of the SD card.

 ### Notes about supported formats:
 **TRD** is TR-DOS image used with Beta Disk Interface (BDI).
 To use TR-DOS you need to choose TRD image in OSD first.
 In 128K mode use menu to enter TR-DOS.